-The first time that I ever heard of a life coach, I am certain that I laughed out loud.
-I remember it clearly because it was such a bizarre concept to me at the time.
-I was selling advertising back then and a tree service company in Portland, OR that I talked to, advised me that “his life coach told him not to buy the advertising.”
+The first time that I ever heard of a life coaching, I am certain that I laughed out loud.
+It is very clear in my memory as I remember it was such a bizarre concept to me at the time.
+Back then I was selling advertising.
+A tree service company in Portland, Oregon that I was talking to, advised me that “his life coach told him not to buy the advertising.”
 The day before this, the business owner was certain that he saw value in the advertising, and that he was going to sign up for it.
-The business owner presented this “life coach” based objection as if he had no control of his business or his life, which I never believed.
-The data that I had access to suggested that he would have benefitted greatly from the advertising, but his coach actually stood between him and the potential for greater success.
+That same business owner presented this “life coach” based objection as if he had no control of his business or his life, which I never believed.
+All the data that I had access to suggested that he would have benefitted greatly from the advertising, but his coach actually stood between him and the potential for greater success.

 In hindsight, this example still reveals some problems with that particular business owner, but that is a post for another time.
 A good coach should not make decisions for you but rather inspire you to exercise independent thinking.
 Half of you reading this will disagree with that last statement and that is perfectly acceptable to me.

 If you have always dismissed the idea of coaching like I used to, what would it take for you to at least consider it?
-If a coach could eliminate one or more of your current pain points, would that value earn them a 30-minute conversation with you?
+Especially when a coach could eliminate one or more of your current pain points, would that value earn them a 30-minute conversation with you?

 Be honest with yourself here.
 Have you even given the idea of working with a coach a chance to work in your business, BEFORE dismissing it so quickly?